• Session No.72 xEV II (OS)

 When using the lithium-ion battery in the electric vehicle, it is necessary to take measures against thermal runaway and degradation at high temperatures and battery voltage drop at low temperatures.
 In order to achieve this objective, it is important to control the temperature and power of the battery in an appropriate and efficient manner.
 We studied how to manage lithium-ion batterie and thermal system in hybrid electric vehicles using a vehicle system 1D simulation model and optimization method.

-A Study on Calculation Method of EV Range Per Charge for Heavy-Duty EV
+A Study on Calculation Method of EV Range per Charge for Heavy-Duty EV

 -Considerations of Test Duration and Influence of Regenerative Braking Characteristics-